jarrettj/deepracer-ami/README.md

 # Find in AMI Public repo
 Search for deepracer-ami in AWS EC2 Console.
 Try and choose an EC2 with GPU enabled.

+Top pick for me are the g3.4xlarge instances, spots of course.

 # Changes you have to make
 In robomaker.env and rl_coach/env.sh
 1. WORLD_NAME - Replace with track you want to train